Need to know:

 Some individuals are exempt from the requirement to hold a licence and obey special conditions for wild deer.

 Four State Forests in southern NSW are subject to an EDM program during the deer hunting season, 1 March to 31 October each year.

 Yes; where wild deer are identified as impacting environmental, agricultural, economic or community values in a local or regional area, DPI can suspend the normal restrictions on deer hunting.

 Landowners or managers and group representatives for a land area may apply for a suspension of the regulations.
 Before we can suspend the regulations, the land representative must:

-The NSW Government Gazette will publish suspension orders for eight Local Government Areas (LGAs) on Friday, 2 June 2017.
+The NSW Government Gazette published suspension orders for eight Local Government Areas (LGAs) on Friday 2 June 2017.